lewisblake/DeepTreeMRA/README.md

 4) For the `"build_structure"` mode, summary statistics of the distribution of observations to regions at the finest resolution are reported within '/Results/structureSummaryStats.txt'.
 A histogram is also produced within the Plots folder.

 The code is set up assuming Unix-like file paths for saving and plotting.

+## Citation:

+When using this package please cite:
+* Blake, L. R., Huang, H., Vanderwende, B., & Hammerling, D. M. (2021). _The Deep-Tree Approach: An Improved Parallel Matlab Implementation of the Multi-resolution Approximation for Massive Spatial on High-Performance Computing Systems_ (No. NCAR/TN-565+STR). doi:10.5065/pzzt-wj18